-Most of these studies on regime shifts focus on local ecological systems evolving over short time spans \cite{scheffer2009early, drake2010early, carpenter2011early}.
-However, there also planetary-scale critical transitions that operate over centuries or millennia \cite{steffen2011anthropocene, barnosky2012approaching}, such as the `Big Five' mass extinctions \cite{barnosky2011has}, the Cambrian explosion \cite{marshall2006explaining}, and the most recent transition from the last glacial into the present interglacial condition \cite{lenton2011early, hoek2008last}.
-This transition was a rapid warm-cold-warm fluctuation in climate between 14,300 and 11,000 years ago \cite{hoek2008last}.
-The significant biotic changes included the extinction of about half of the species of large-bodied mammals, several species of large birds and reptiles, and a few species of small animals \cite{koch2006late}.
-A vital decrease in local and regional biodiversity occurred as geographic ranges shifted individualistically, which also resulted in novel species assemblages \cite{graham1996spatial}.
-Another significant change was a global increase in human biomass and spread of modern humans to all continents \cite{barnosky2008megafauna}.
+Most studies of regime shifts focus on local ecological systems that evolve over short time spans \cite{scheffer2009early, drake2010early}.
+However, there are also planetary-scale critical transitions that operate over centuries or millennia \cite{barnosky2012approaching}, such as the `Big Five' mass extinctions \cite{barnosky2011has}, the Cambrian explosion \cite{marshall2006explaining}, and the recent transition from the last glacial to the present interglacial condition \cite{hoek2008last}.
+This transition caused a rapid warm-cold-warm fluctuation in climate between 14,300 and 11,000 years ago \cite{hoek2008last}.
+The significant biotic changes included the extinction of approximately half of the then-existing species of large-bodied mammals, several large bird and reptile species, and a few small animal species \cite{koch2006late}.
+A vital decrease in local and regional biodiversity occurred as geographic ranges shifted individualistically, resulting in novel species assemblages \cite{graham1996spatial}.
+Another significant change was a global increase in human biomass and human mobility to all continents \cite{barnosky2008megafauna}.
 The collected evidence of these planetary-scale critical transitions suggests that global-scale state shifts are not the cumulative result of many smaller-scale events that originate in local systems.
-Instead, they require global-level forcing that emerge on the planetary scale and then percolate downwards to cause changes in local systems \cite{barnosky2012approaching}.
-Now the global-scale forcing mechanisms are induced by the human population growth with attendant resource consumption \cite{steffen2011anthropocene}, energy production, and consumption \cite{mcdaniel2002increased}, and climate change \cite{lenton2011early}, which cumulatively impose much stronger forcing than those active at the last global-scale state shift.
-Thus, the plausibility of a future planetary state shift seems high, as shown in Fig \ref{PlanetaryShift}, which highlights the need to predict critical transitions by detecting early warning signs.
+Instead, they require global-level forcing that emerges on the planetary scale and then percolates downwards to cause changes in local systems \cite{barnosky2012approaching}.
+Currently, global-scale forcing mechanisms are induced by human population growth with attendant resource consumption \cite{steffen2011anthropocene}, energy production, consumption \cite{mcdaniel2002increased}, and climate change \cite{lenton2011early}; these factors cumulatively impose much stronger forcing than those that were active at the last global-scale state shift.
+Thus, the plausibility of a future planetary state shift appears high, as shown in Fig. \ref{PlanetaryShift}, which highlights the need to predict critical transitions by detecting early-warning signs.